Skip to main content

 The Property Ombudsman (TPO) is a free independent service that looks into customer complaints about agents.

-You can only complain to the Property Ombudsman (TPO) if the agent is a TPO member.
+You can only complain to the ombudsman if the agent is a TPO member.

-If the agent is not a TPO member, ask the Property Redress Scheme to look at your complaint.
+If the agent is not a TPO member, they must belong to the Property Redress Scheme.
+You can ask this service to look at your complaint instead.

 When you can complain